 except for small logos on shirts and shirts that promote school clubs, activities, organizations, teams, or school spirit approved by the Campus Director -- is not allowed. - 2.
 Clothing depicting drugs, alcohol, tobacco products, or violence is not allowed. - Startling, unusual, or immodest attire of any sort is not allowed.
 Fads in hairstyles, clothing, or anything designed to attract attention to the individual or to disrupt the orderly conduct of the classroom or campus is not allowed. - 4.
 Hair is to be clean and well-groomed.
-Hairstyles and hair colors that are distracting to the learning environment are not allowed.
+Hairstyles (that are not protective hairstyles commonly or historically associated with race, such as braids, locks, and twists) and unnatural hair colors that are distracting to the learning environment are not allowed.

-- Words, symbols, or designs shaved in hair (including facial hair and eyebrows), clothing, tattoos, and other articles that are considered gang-related are not allowed. - 6.
+- 5. Words, symbols, or designs shaved in hair (including facial hair and eyebrows), clothing, tattoos, and other articles that are considered gang-related are not allowed. - 6.
 Extremely baggy clothing is not allowed.
 Pants, shorts, etc. are not to be worn below the waistline and should be appropriately sized. - 7.
 Shorts may be worn, but must reach at least fingertip length.
-Tight-fitting shorts or "short shorts" are not allowed. - Tongue rings and visible body piercings, other than earrings, are not allowed.
+Tight-fitting shorts or "short shorts" are not allowed. - 8.
+Tongue rings and visible body piercings, other than earrings, are not allowed.
 Dangling earrings are not allowed. - 9.
-Visible tattoos and body art are not allowed. - Cutoffs, boxer shorts, pajama bottoms, bike shorts, short leggings as outer garments, etc. are not allowed. - 11.
+Visible tattoos and body art are not allowed. - 10.
+Cutoffs, boxer shorts, pajama bottoms, bike shorts, short leggings as outer garments, etc. are not allowed. - 11.
 Hats, scarves, bandanas, hair coverings, sweatbands, or hooded shirts are not allowed except under circumstances designated by the Campus Director. - 12.
 Torn, ripped, or cut clothing is not allowed. - 13.
-Trench coats and dusters are not allowed. - Grills or temporary decorations on teeth are not allowed. - 15.
-Chains, handcuffs, jewelry, or accessories that suggest weaponry are not allowed. - Students are to wear appropriate shoes or sandals at all times.
+Trench coats and dusters are not allowed. - 14.
+Grills or temporary decorations on teeth are not allowed. - 15.
+Chains, handcuffs, jewelry, or accessories that suggest weaponry are not allowed. - 16.
+Students are to wear appropriate shoes or sandals at all times.
 House shoes and shoes with wheels are not allowed. - 17.
 Excessive makeup is not allowed.